pranjal-rastogi/PhotoGallery/README.md

 ## Live Demo

-You can check out the live version of the project here: [Your Live Site URL]
+You can check out the live version of the project here: [Live](https://photo-gallery-chi-nine.vercel.app/)

 ## Technologies Used